Sewage Management Education and Outreach Grant Program

 The monitoring component of the Grant Program will help DBW to continue to determine the status and usage of pumpout stations in the two geographic regions.
 This information will assist DBW in determining the use, operational status and condition of these systems.
 Keeping track of these parameters allows DBW staff to assist in expediting pumpout repair, provide data about pumpout systems, and target outreach efforts.

-- Increase public awareness of proper sewage disposal techniques and consequences of improper disposal in the targeted geographic regions.
+• Increase public boater awareness of proper vessel sewage disposal techniques and consequences of improper disposal.

-- Assist DBW in determining the use, operational status and condition of the sewage pumpout systems in the geographic regions.
+• Assist DBW in determining the use, operational status, and condition of the sewage pumpout and dump station systems in the geographic regions.

-- Assist DBW staff in expediting pumpout repair, provide data about pumpout systems, and target outreach efforts.
+• Assist marina owners/operators with expediting pumpout repair, provide data about pumpout and dump station systems, and targeted outreach efforts.

-- Assist DBW in educating marina owners/operators about the availability of grant funds to install and maintain pumpout stations at their facility.
+• Assist DBW in educating marina owners/operators about the availability of grant funds to install and maintain pumpout and dump stations at their facility.

 Two grants will be awarded one for each of the California targeted regions mentioned above: